realodix/assert-dev/README.md

 Types          | Description
 -------------- | ------------------------------------------------------------------
-`array`        | Check that a key exists in an array `bool`         | Check that a key does not exist in an array `callable`     | Check that a value is a valid array key (int or string) `countable`    | Check that an array contains a specific number of elements `float`        | Check that an array contains at least a certain number of elements `int`          | Check that an array contains at most a certain number of elements `iterable`     | Check that an array has a count in the given range `null`         | Check that an array is a non-associative list `numeric`      | Check that an array is a non-associative list, and not empty `object`       | Check that an array is associative and has strings as keys `resource`     | Check that an array is associative and has strings as keys, and is not empty `scalar`       | Check that an array is associative and has strings as keys, and is not empty `string`       | Check that an array is associative and has strings as keys, and is not empty
+`array`        | Check whether a variable is an array or not `bool`         | Check whether a variable is a boolean or not `callable`     | Check whether the contents of a variable can be called as a function or not `countable`    | Check
+`float`        | Check whether a variable is of type float or not `int`          | Check whether a variable is of type integer or not `iterable`     | Check whether the contents of a variable is an iterable value or not `null`         | Check whether a variable is NULL or not `numeric`      | Check whether a variable is a number or a numeric string, or not `object`       | Check whether a variable is an object or not `resource`     | Check whether a variable is a resource or not `scalar`       | Check that an array is associative and has strings as keys, and is not empty `string`       | Check that an array is associative and has strings as keys, and is not empty